JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 [//]: # (title: Build Files Cleaner \(Swabra\))
 [//]: # (auxiliary-id: viewpage.actionpageId113084151;Build Files Cleaner \(Swabra\))

-_Swabra_ is a bundled plugin allowing you to clean files created during the build.
+_Swabra_ is a bundled TeamCity plugin that allows you to add the Swabra [build feature](adding-build-features.md) to your build configurations.
+This build feature allows you to do the following:

+* Remove files generated during a build.
+The feature creates a list of all files in the checkout directory after the sources checkout is complete.
+After a build finishes (or before the next build starts), files that are not on this list are automatically removed.

-The plugin remembers the state of the file tree after the sources checkout and deletes all the newly added files at the end of the build or at the next build start depending on the settings.
-Swabra also detects files modified or deleted during the build and reports them to the build log (however, such files are not restored by the plugin).
-The plugin can also ensure that by the start of the build there are no files modified or deleted by previous builds and initiate clean checkout if such files are detected.
+* Detect files modified or deleted during the build.
+Such files are reported to the build log (however, deleted files are not restored).
+This allows you to ensure your new builds do not start with certain source files deleted or modified by previous builds, and initiate a clean checkout if this is the case.

-Moreover, Swabra gives the ability to dump processes which lock directory by the end of the build (requires [handle.exe](#Installing+Handle))
+* Dump processes that lock directory by the end of the build (requires [handle.exe](#Installing+Handle)).

-Swabra can be added as a [build feature](adding-build-features.md) to your build configuration regardless of what set of build steps you have.
-By configuring its options you can enable scanning the checkout directory for newly created, modified and deleted files and enable file locking processes detection.

->Swabra should be used with the [automatic checkout](vcs-checkout-mode.md) only: after this build feature is configured, it will run __before the first build step__ to remember the state of the file tree after the sources checkout and to restore it after the build.
+> Swabra is compatible with any build configuration regardless of its build steps.
+However, it should be used only when the checkout mode is set to [automatic checkout](vcs-checkout-mode.md): when configured, Swabra runs __before the first build step__ to record the file tree after the sources checkout and to restore it after the build finishes.
+>
+{type="note"}

-The checkout directory state is saved into a file in the caches directory named `<checkout-directory-name-hash>.snapshot` using the DiskDir format.
-The path to the checkout directory to be cleaned is saved into the `snapshot.map` file.
-The snapshot is used later (at the end of the build or at the next build start) to determine which files and directories are newly created, modified or deleted.
-It is done based on the actual files' presence, last modification data and size comparison with the corresponding records in the snapshot.
+Swabra saves the checkout directory state to the `<checkout-directory-name-hash>.snapshot` file in the caches directory using the DiskDir format.
+The path to the checkout directory to be cleaned is stored in the `snapshot.map` file.
+The snapshot stores information about existing files, their last modification and size.
+This information is used when a build finishes (or a new build is about to start) to identify changes.

 ## Configuring Swabra Options